dyweb/gommon/README.md

 - [GeertJohan/go.rice](https://github.com/GeertJohan/go.rice)
   - we implemented `.gitignore` like [feature](https://github.com/at15/go.rice/issues/1) but the upstream didn't respond for the [feature request #83](https://github.com/GeertJohan/go.rice/issues/83)
+  - we put data into generated code file while go.rice and append zip to existing go binary

 errors

 - [pkg/errors](https://github.com/pkg/errors) it can not introduce breaking change, but `WithMessage` and `WithStack` is annoying